 – Distribution of hygiene kits

 – Emergency water supply by truck

 – Raising awareness of social distancing measures to face of COVID-19

 – Responses to epidemics within 72 hours (disinfection of homes, distribution of cholera kits, analysis and chlorination of water points, etc.)

 – Coordination of the Cholera Task Force of the State of Borno

 – Distribution of shelter kits

-– Distribution of non-food items
+– Distribution of essential household kits

 Should you have any questions, please contact Raphaëlle Goepfert.

 Western and Central Africa: Covid-19 outbreak makes water and sanitation…